MicrosoftDocs/ai-builder/ai-builder-docs/get-started-with-object-detection.md

 1. On the **Tag the objects in your images** screen, select the first image in your gallery.

 1. Draw a rectangle around the object.
-To do this, press and hold your mouse at the upper-left corner of the object and then drag down to the lower-right corner of the object.
+To do this, press and hold your mouse at the upper-left corner of the object, and then drag down to the lower-right corner of the object.
 The rectangle should fully encompass the object you want your model to recognize.

 1. After you draw a rectangle, you can associate a name to the object from the list of names you already selected.